-How to spend less than $100 on a pair of true wireless earbuds
+How to spend less on a pair of wireless earbuds

-Best Cheap True Wireless Earbuds Android Central 2019
+Best cheap wireless earbuds Android Central 2021

-True wireless earbuds have gotten great over the past several years.
-The ones you typically hear about are super expensive, but there are some great budget options out there, such as the Creative Outlier Air, which offer fantastic battery life, great comfort, and superb sound quality for under $100.
+Earbud prices can run all over the place.
+Unfortunately, the ones you typically hear about most often are super expensive.
+Still, there are some great budget options out there, such as the Creative Outlier Air V3, which offer fantastic battery life, exceptional comfort, and superb sound quality.
+But besides those, we've done the research and gathered some of the best cheap true wireless earbuds for any style and budget.

-- Best Overall: Creative Outlier Air
+- Best overall: Creative Outlier Air V3

-- Best Workout Buds: Soundcore Liberty Neo
+- Best upgrade: Anker Soundcore Liberty Air 2 Wireless Earbuds

-- Best Value: Letscom Wireless Earbuds
+- Best underdog: SoundPEATS T2 Hybrid ANC Wireless Earbuds

-- Best Sound Quality: 1More Stylish True Wireless
+- Best sound quality: 1More Stylish True Wireless Earbuds

-Best Overall: Creative Outlier Air
+Best overall: Creative Outlier Air V3

-Battery life is one of the standout features of the Creative Outlier Air.
-Even compared to some high-end true wireless earbuds, the Outlier Air outperforms most of them with up to 10 hours of audio playback on the buds themselves.
-The included charging case nets you an additional 20 hours of audio playback, which equates to up to 30 hours listening time.
-The only real downside is that the case does not feature wireless charging, which is unfortunate.
+It's hard to beat the Outlier Air V3 on battery life.
+Even compared to the best wireless earbuds, they outperform most of them with up to 10 hours of audio playback per charge at default volume.
+Add another three charges in the case, and you've got about 40 hours of total listening time.
+Creative also finally added wireless charging, making charging easier when you don't want to plug in.

-Comfort is excellent, but only if they fit your ear.
-Unlike most other earbuds and true wireless earbuds, the Outlier Air only come with one extra set of ear tips in the box.
-Typically, earbud companies will include small, medium, and large ear tips in the box with the medium size coming pre-installed.
-Fortunately, a bud doesn't shove too far into your ear, which means it may be easier to get a better seal.
+Creative largely based the design on the previous Outlier Air V2, which are a little bigger, though used the same ear tips for improved fit and comfort.
+It also gives you a better seal to trap in more bass and preserve as much soundstage as possible.
+The codec support includes aptX and AAC for excellent compatibility on top of that — another plus for a pair of earbuds that sound so much better than their price implies.
+And you finally get an Ambient Sound mode to hear your surroundings, as well as an active noise reduction setting that does muffle some of that background noise.

 Pros: